quicwg/multipath/draft-ietf-quic-multipath.md

 a PATH_ABANDON frame to indicate its own unwillingness to receive any packet on this path anymore.

-The PATH_ABANDON frame is retires the associated Path Identifier.
+The PATH_ABANDON frame retires the associated Path ID.
-When an endpoint receives a PATH_ABANDON frame, it SHOULD NOT use the associated Path Identifier in future packets, except in ACK_MP frames for inflight packets and in MP_RETIRE_CONNECTION_ID frames for connection ID retirement.
+When an endpoint receives a PATH_ABANDON frame, it SHOULD NOT use the associated Path ID in future frames, except in ACK_MP frames for inflight packets and in MP_RETIRE_CONNECTION_ID frames for connection ID retirement.

+After a path is abandoned, the Path ID MUST NOT be reused for new paths, as the Path ID is part of the nonce calculation {{multipath-aead}}.

 PATH_ABANDON frames can be sent on any path, not only the path that is intended to be closed.
 Thus, a path can